mvigneshvikee/BCS-Training-June-2025/Day_02/Assignment_02.md

   - HTTP/2 is a major revision of the HTTP network protocol, designed to improve web page load times and overall performance by reducing latency and overhead.
 It
 ## Advantages of HTTP/2
   ### Multiplexing:
--  HTTP/2 allows multiple requests and responses to be sent over a single TCP connection concurrently, unlike HTTP/1
+-  HTTP/2 allows multiple requests and responses to be sent over a single TCP (Transfer Control Protocal) connection concurrently, unlike HTTP/1
  ###  Header Compression:
 - HTTP/2 uses HPACK, a header compression algorithm, to reduce the size of HTTP headers transmitted between client and server